Government procurement: European Union

 Government procurement in the European Union accounts for more than EUR 2.2 trillion, or 14% of the EU GDP.
 It has been regulated and harmonized by community law since the 1970s in order to guarantee transparency and non-discrimination of EU companies in government procurement in all member states.
 EU laws apply only to tenders that exceed certain thresholds in value.
 These thresholds vary depending on the area the contract is for and if the procurement is done by a central government or by other public authorities (e.g. municipal government).
 National laws are applied for tenders below these threshold values.
 Relevant EU Directives regarding government procurement currently in force are Directive 2009/81, Directive 2014/24, and Directive 2014/25.
+Title VII of the EU's Financial Regulation adopted in 2018 governs the procedures to be followed in acquiring goods and services for the EU's own needs.

 There are five different procedures for public procurement: